kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Concepts
+## Overview
-MoqTransfork consists of a WebTransport session that is used to publish and/or subscribe to multiple live tracks.
+MoqTransfork consists of a WebTransport session that is used to publish and/or subscribe to "tracks" within a "broadcast".
-To facilitate joining in the middle, a track can be subdivided into independent "groups" and further into "frames".
+To facilitate joining in the middle, a tracks are subdivided into independent "groups" and further into "frames".
-See Object Model for a full overview.

-During congestion, only the most important data is transmitted while the rest is starved.
-The importance of each broadcast/track/group/frame is signaled by the subscriber and the publisher will attempt to obey it.
-Any data that is excessively starved may be dropped rather than block the live stream.

-## Object Model
 The MoqTransfork object model consists of:

 - **Broadcast**: A collection of Tracks from a single producer.